marusiakulyk/medButton/README.md

 ### General requirements for the device

+- Connection with base station with **GSM module**, or reserve radiochannel **LoRaWAN**.
+- Creating unique **identification** for every device.
+If enemy get this device it must be detected and **doesn't effect on another devices**.
+- Data transfer should be **encrypted**, to prevent enemy getting information about location of soldier.
 - Methods of identification and confirmation should not be very complicated, as the device will be usually used by injured people in field conditions.
 - It may be useful to send information about the state of a person, calling for help (heart rate, blood pressure, etc.)
 - The device should consume extremely small amount of power to be able to work for a long time without recharging